cujarrett/learning-terraform/README.md

   The Terraform `taint` command manually marks a Terraform managed resource as tainted, forcing it to be destroyed and recreated on the next apply.

+  From the help doc, "Terraform uses the term "tainted" to describe a resource instance which may not be fully functional, either because its creation partially failed or because you've manually marked it as such using this command."

   Once a resource is marked as tainted, the next plan will show that the resource will be destroyed and recreated and the next apply will implement this change.